Esri/arcgis-maps-sdk-dotnet-samples/src/UWP/ArcGISRuntime.UWP.Viewer/Samples/Network Analysis/FindServiceAreasForMultipleFacilities/readme.md

 ## How to use the sample

 Click 'find service areas' to calculate and display the service area of each facility on the map.
-The polygons displayed around each facility represents the service area; in dark orange is the area that is within 3 minutes away from the hospital by car.
+The polygons displayed around each facility represents the service area; in red is the area that is within 3 minutes away from the hospital by car.
 Light orange is the area that is within 5 minutes away from the hospital by car.

 ## How it works